Osaka Cycling Routes

 Above, provides an outline of some of our favourite and most convenient areas to explore in and around Osaka but there are plenty more.

-Head over to our routes page for more details on specific routes.
+Head over to our routes and resources page for more routes, guides and information on cycling in Osaka.

 Another good way to look for popular routes is by using the 'Global Heatmap' setting on Strava's Route creator.
 You can also find more Globalwheels cycling routes on our Strava profile.